Muktadirnayem66/weather-app/README.md

 # React + Vite

-This is a simple weather deshboard app. it is build with react with context
+This is a simple weather dashboard app. it is build with react with context